What is the primary purpose of patient education prior to a procedure?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-The primary purpose of patient education prior to a procedure is to ensure informed consent is obtained.
-Informed consent is a legal and ethical requirement that requires healthcare providers to explain the nature of the procedure, the risks involved, the benefits, and any alternatives available to the patient.
-This process empowers patients to make educated decisions about their healthcare, based on a clear understanding of what the procedure entails and its potential implications.
+The primary purpose of patient education prior to a procedure is to ensure that informed consent is obtained.
+Informed consent is a critical element in medical practice, as it involves providing the patient with all necessary information about the procedure, including its purpose, potential risks and benefits, and any alternatives available.
+This education allows patients to make informed decisions about their healthcare and empowers them to participate actively in their own treatment.

 Subscribe